osick/the-trapped-knight/README.md

 * `yDiam` is the maximum diameter of the path in y-direction
 * `Density` is the ratio `Length/(xDiam*yDiam)` which is always `<=1`.
 The density expresses the degreaa of foldedness of the path.

-Up to now no (x,y) knight is known with infinite path length
+Up to now no (x,y)-knight is known with infinite path length

 ## Examples